 It’s important for you to be able to talk to and feel comfortable with your Primary Care Provider (PCP).

 There are PCPs in our network that speak a language other than English.
 We also have bilingual, bi-cultural staff to help you.
-For help in choosing a PCP that offers services in a language other than English, please look in your Provider Directory for Members or call our Member Services Department at (877) 814-1861 and a Member Services Representative can help you.
+For help in choosing a PCP that offers services in a language other than English, please look in your Provider Directory for Members or call our Member Services Department at 1-877-814-1861 and a Member Services Representative can help you.
+Or, if you cannot hear or speak well, please call California Relay at 711 or TTY: 1-833-556-2560.

 CenCal Health encourages you to NOT use family members and friends as your interpreter which is important for your privacy.
 There is new technology that can provide this service to you via a three way conversation between you, your doctor and an expert interpreter in your preferred language available 24 hours a day, 7 days a week.
 Your CenCal Health doctor knows how to use these services.
 This technology is also available for members who need American Sign Language (ASL) services but they must have the telephonic video conference technology on their smart phone.